avardhineni/DevOps-Projects/7.K8S_Upgrade/README.md

 ## Please read before performing the demo

-a.
-These commands need to run on cluster running with Ubuntu
+1. These commands need to run on cluster running with Ubuntu
-b.
-Master and Worker nodes in your cluster might differ from this.
+2. Master and Worker nodes in your cluster might differ from this.
-c.
-Kubernets version might be different in your case, but procedure is the same.
+3. Kubernets version might be different in your case, but procedure is the same.
-d.
-For more details, please visit Kubernetes docs.
+4. For more details, please visit Kubernetes docs.

 ## OVERVIEW: Steps involved in Kubernetes Version Upgrade: